 The severity of liver injury from riluzole ranges from minor, transient elevations in serum aminotransferase levels to acute hepatic injury with jaundice and possible to acute liver failure.
 Routine monitoring of serum aminotransferase levels is recommended during the first 6 months of riluzole therapy and therapy discontinued for elevations greater than 5 times ULN.
 Riluzole has not been linked to cases of chronic hepatitis or vanishing bile duct syndrome.
 Restarting riluzole can result in recurrence of liver injury and should be avoided.

-Alzheimer Disease Drugs.
+Drug Class: Alzheimer Disease Agents,

 REPRESENTATIVE TRADE NAMES